 Classifying an employee as a rehire must fall within the guidelines of the ACA.
 If any employee’s absence of service is 13 (26 for educational institutions) consecutive weeks or greater they can, at the employer’s sole discretion, be classified as a rehire and have their adjusted hire date reflect the day they returned to service.
 A rule of parity within the ACA also allows an employer to classified a returning employee as a rehire even if their absence was less than 13 (26 for educational institutions) consecutive weeks providing they had previously worked at least 4 weeks and their subsequent absence of service was greater than what they previously worked.

-Now that we have the general rules, let us look at some specific questions and examples.
+Now that we have the general rules for rehired employees, let’s look at some specific Q&A

 Q: How do I handle rehired employees if they were NOT on the insurance plan during their previous employment period?